espressif/esp-docs/docs/en/writing-documentation/links.rst

 Linking to a Specific Place of Other Documents in a Same Project
 ----------------------------------------------------------------

-To link to a specific place of documents in a same project, you need to first add an anchor in the specific place and then refer it in the document.
+To link to a specific place of documents in a same project, you need to first add an anchor in the specific place and then reference it in the document.

 - Add an anchor to the specific place where you want to link to with the following syntax.